Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 ### 4.1.4 Stand-in Rules

-Each team is permitted to register two (2) stand-in players at a time for the event.
+As previously stated, each team is permitted to register two (2) stand-in players for the Open Qualifiers, and one (1) stand-in for the Main Stage.
 The team coach may also serve as a stand-in, subject to all applicable rules outlined herein.

 Stand-ins are eligible only if they have not participated for another team in the same tournament.
 A stand-in must be approved by Tournament Officials prior to the start of the respective match.